-Now, you would not be staying in the city all the time (well at least I hope not).
-There is so much to explore within Vietnam and neighboring countries are also not so expensive to reach.
-A bus to another town can cost anywhere from $7.
+Now, you would not be staying in the city all the time.
+There is so much to explore within Vietnam and neighboring countries that are not so expensive to reach.
+A bus to another town can cost around $7 one way to Nha Trang ou Dalat.
 You can also ride a bus to neighboring Phnom Penh, Cambodia for as low as $10 (this is the cheapest bus so do not expect so much when it comes to comfort).
 Buses can also take you to Thailand for $35-$40.

 If you are like me and sitting for long periods of time is not your thing, then budget airlines are your friend.
 I once booked a flight from Ho Chi Minh to Nha Tang for only $20 round trip.
 While international flights could be a bit pricier, they still would usually not be more than $50-$100.